Bevara/ffmpeg-x264/README.md

-This is a reduced version of ffmpeg adapted to decode hevc content.
+This is a reduced version of ffmpeg adapted to encode h264 content.